plone/plone.api/docs/addon.md

 success = api.addon.uninstall("plone.session")
 ```

+This function returns a `false` boolean value in the following cases.
+- The removal of add-on fails due to an error.
+- The add-on is not installed.

 ## Get add-on version

 To get the version of an add-on, use the {func}`api.addon.get_version` function, passing in the name of the add-on as a string, as shown in the following example.